WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 The above discipline has the advantage that it is easy to debug, as we can run line by line and inspect intermediate values.
-We can even use the [Bizarrow pipe](TODO:%20link) to make this look like a pipeline of operations.
+We can even use the [Bizarro pipe](TODO:%20link) to make this look like a pipeline of operations.

 ``` r